 T

 Transcript: A transcript is an official record that gives a thorough account of a student’s performance and accomplishments in the classroom.
 It contains details like course names, grades, credit hours, and other pertinent data.
-During the application procedure for more education or employment, transcripts are necessary.
+During the application procedure for further education or employment, transcripts are necessary.

 U

 UCAS: UCAS administers undergraduate admissions for universities and colleges in the United Kingdom.
 UCAS is an abbreviation for Universities and Colleges Admissions Service.
-Students can use it as a centralized application hub for numerous colleges at once.
+Students can use it as a centralised application hub for numerous colleges at once.

 UCAS hub: The UCAS Hub is the name of the online resource that UCAS offers as a hub for applicants.
 It provides a variety of tools and information to apply for it, aids candidates in researching, monitoring the status of their applications, and receiving notifications from universities and schools.

 Unconditional offer: An offer of a spot at a university or institution that has no further criteria or prerequisites is known as an unconditional offer.
-No matter how well they perform on their exams or meet other requirements, applicants who receive an unconditional offer are assured a spot on the course.
+No matter how well they perform on their exams or meet other requirements, applicants who receive an unconditional offer are assured a spot in the course.

 Unsuccessful: Failure to receive a place in the university or college of one’s choice is referred to as an unsuccessful application outcome.
-It indicates that either there weren’t enough open spots or the applicant’s application didn’t fulfil the institution’s requirements.
+It indicates that either there weren’t enough open spots or the applicant’s application didn’t fulfill the institution’s requirements.

 W